SRIMANNARAYANAYASAM/terraform-multi-account-aws/Readme.md

 This project provisions a secure, production-grade AWS multi-account architecture using Terraform.
 It includes centralized state management, cross-account deployments, reusable modules, and governance controls via AWS Organizations.

+Purpose of using Multi-Account AWS Architecture are Environment Isolation, Centralized Governance and Cross-Account Automation.

 ---

 ### 🔧 Architecture Summary